anphase/pmn.nz/books.md

 layout: page
 title: Books
 permalink: /books/
-date:   2019-09-12
+date:   2019-09-13
 ---

 I enjoy reading other people's book lists so I'm writing my own -- hopefully someone finds it interesting.
 I rate the books out of 5 and add an asterisk * to books that stood out to me.
 I've also written a blurb with my thoughts or some takeaways where I can.
-I generally read non-fiction books on a variety of topics from art to science and engineering but I do dabble in fiction here and there.
+I generally read non-fiction books on a variety of topics from art to science and engineering, but I do dabble in fiction here and there.

-> I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me.
+> I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me. <br> --- Ralph Waldo Emerson

 *last updated: {{ page.date }}*